 Enchanting, original, large oil painting depicting a female nude in a pool under a waterfall.
 Colorful leaves create a rich pattern reminiscent of Gustav Klimt.
 Oil on canvas, artist signed.
 60" x 48" in silver leaf frame.

 Cubist carved Stone sculpture will be a fascinating addition to your home or garden.
-It has an enigmatic power much as do the N'gil masks from West Africa that were so influential to early 20th Century artists including Pablo Picasso, George Braque, Amadeo Modigliani and his mentor Carlo Brancusi.
+Signed Modigliani/ 1913, it has an enigmatic power much as do the N'gil masks from West Africa that were so influential to early 20th Century artists including Pablo Picasso, George Braque, Amadeo Modigliani and his mentor Carlo Brancusi.
 Place it shaded spot of your garden surrounded by ferns for a spectacular affect.

 Artist and age unknown.
 7.5" x 7.5" x 30" tall.